aisingapore/TagUI/src/media/initial_release.md

 Mentioned in Hacker News, Codrops Collective, BlogDuWebdesign, CSS Author. #1 automation stack on StackShare, a website listing technology stacks used by different companies. #2 GitHub open-source project for topics business, natural-language and #3 for chrome-extension.
 Starred by GitHubbers from over 50 countries.

 ### PILOT AND UPDATES
-Tebel.Automation is now calling out globally to businesses and individuals to implement pilot web automation projects FREE OF CHARGE.
-[See this](http://tebel.org/gist/call_for_pilot_projects) if you have a repetitive or time-sensitive task / process that you think might be good to automate.
+Tebel.Automation, a solo-engineer startup that created TA.Gui, is now calling out globally to businesses and individuals to implement pilot web automation projects FREE OF CHARGE.
+[See this](https://medium.com/tebelorg/tebel-automation-is-calling-out-for-free-implementation-of-web-automation-2c0c4130d753) if you have a repetitive or time-sensitive task / process that you think might be good to automate.

+The goal of making automation accessible to more people is somewhat met by TA.Gui v1.0.
+By recording and then editing in simple natural language, a streamline development workflow is now possible for rapid prototyping and deployment of automation.
+Whether someone knows programming or not.

+The goal for TA.Gui v2.0 is to push the boundaries of what is possible to be done by an automation tool.
+By gathering use cases from wide groups of people and implementing them, TA.Gui can rapidly iterate with new features that let it handle new and increasingly complex automation scenarios.

-Get updates on TA.Gui automation news by emailing hi@tebel.org.
+To get updates on TA.Gui automation news, email hi@tebel.org.
 Unsubscribe anytime by emailing bye@tebel.org.
-Newsletter service managed by a homemade mailbot.
+Newsletter service managed by a homemade mailbot, modified from open-source mailbot TA.Mail.
 More automation stuff @ tebelorg on Facebook, Twitter, YouTube, Medium.

 # Set Up
 TA.Gui is in v1.0 and runs on macOS, Linux, Windows